Tight security measures to continue at PPS athletic games - NewsBreak

 Related

-PEORIA (25 News Now) - Peoria teachers are preliminarily at 99.3% approval authorizing union leaders to issue a notice to strike.
-More than 700 Peoria Federation of Teachers union members have taken part in the vote at Woodruff Career and Technical Center - But this does not mean they will strike.
+PEORIA (25 News Now) - Teachers in the Peoria Public Schools have overwhelming authorized their union leaders to issue a notice to strike, aiming to persuade District 150 to meet the union’s salary demands.
+According to Peoria Federation of Teachers Local 780′s Facebook page, the vote at Woodruff Career...

 25 Sports Football Friday Week 2: Big Schools Highlights

-Note: UPDATE: PPS teachers authorize union to give strike notice